-The Focus and SIMPLIFY pattern is taken from Ways of Everyday World-Making (Ogo, Iba et al., 2018).
+The Focus and Simplify pattern is taken from Ways of Everyday World-Making [30].

-Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Focus and Simplify Den't try too hard.
+Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Focus and Simplify Don't try too hard.
 It's important to be practical about your time.
 You want to do well in both working and parenting.
 In this context, when you have limited time and are unable to do your work or housework with the quality you hoped for, you end up stressed and wishing you had done things better.
 Therefore, if you are able to properly finish the important things, it is okay to postpone other things.
 Ways of Everyday World- Making

-Through a Daily Use of Reserves, build a pantry with nothing past the expiration date.
+4.3 Through a DAILY USE OF RESERVES, build a pantry with nothing past the expiration date.